-Multiplied across twenty agreements a week, the redline becomes a job inside the job.
-The platform that runs underneath this work decides whether the legal team comes up for air.
+Multiplied across twenty agreements a week, the platform that runs underneath this work decides whether the legal team comes up for air.
 The strongest contract redlining software disappears into Word, keeps the team's positions intact across every reviewer, and lets the lawyer get back to the strategic work the business needs from legal.

 GC AI's CEO and co-founder, Cecilia Ziniti, was a general counsel three times (Anki, Bloomtech, and Replit), and an in-house counsel at Amazon and Cruise.
 She built GC AI to solve the problems she ran into firsthand as an in-house lawyer: redlining the same MSA terms again, watching outside counsel invoices balloon on contracts the team could have handled in-house with the right platform underneath.